vishalrangras/env-setup/README.md

 $ activate deep-learning-env
 ```

 That's it.
-Now all of the `deep-learning-env` libraries are available.
+Now all of the `deep-learning-env` libraries are available at your disposal.

 To exit the environment when you have completed your work session, simply close the terminal window.